tangentsoft/pidp8i/doc/cc8-manual.md

     *   `#include` is not supported and must not appear in the C source code fed to the Native OS/8 Compiler.

-        You cannot use `#include` directives to string multiple C modules into a single program.
+        This means you cannot use `#include` directives to string multiple C modules into a single program.

         It also means that if you take a program that the cross-compiler handles correctly and just copy it straight into OS/8 and try to